Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 Inside the resource, you then specify the name of the resource, its location, and its properties.
 You can also add tags to your resources, which are key/value pairs that you can use to categorize and filter your resources.

-Bicep templates can be split into multiple files, and you can use modules to reuse common parts of your infrastructure.
-You can also use parameters to make your templates more flexible and reusable.
+Bicep templates can be modular, allowing for the reuse of code across different parts of your infrastructure.
+They can also accept parameters, making your infrastructure dynamically adaptable to different environments or conditions.

-Have a look at the files inside the folder `./azure/infra` to see how we created the infrastructure for this workshop.
-The entry point is the `main.bicep` file, which is the main template that use the differents modules located in the `./azure/infra/modules` folder.
+Explore the `./infra` directory to see how the Bicep files are structured for this workshop.
+The `main.bicep` file is the entry point, orchestrating various modules found in the `./infra/core` folder.

-Writing templates from scratch can be a bit tedious, but fortunately most of the time you don't have to:
-- You can reuse templates for the [Azure Quickstart collection](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts)
-- The [Bicep VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) help you write your templates, providing snippets, syntax highlighting, auto-completion, and validation.
-- The [Bicep playground](https://aka.ms/bicepdemo) allows you to convert an ARM template to Bicep, and vice versa.

-### Details about the `infra.sh` script

-Because entering a bunch of commands one after the other in a terminal is not very fun, we made a Bash script to automate all the heavy lifting.
-This is the `.azure/infra.sh` script we ran earlier.

-This script is a wrapper around Azure CLI commands.
-The `update` command does the following:

-1. Run the command `az group create` to create a resource group if it doesn't exist yet.

-2. Run the command `az deployment group create` to create or update the resources in the resource group.
-This command takes a Bicep template as input, and creates or updates the resources defined in the template.

-3. Reformat the JSON deployment output from the previous command into the file `.<environment>.env`.
-You should see the file `.azure/.prod.env` that was created earlier.

-4. Run `az` commands specific to the resources created, to retrieve secrets like the connection string for database or the registry credentials, and store them in the `.env` file.

-If you're curious, you can have a look at the script to see how it works, and reuse it for your own projects.
+Bicep streamlines the template creation process, and you can get started with existing templates from the [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts), use the [Bicep VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) for assistance, or try out the [Bicep playground](https://aka.ms/bicepdemo) for converting between ARM and Bicep formats.

 ---